sergiocorreia/quipu/Guide.md

 To change the Yes/No labels, edit metadata.txt (under the `#misc` header).
 To change the labels, also edit metadata.txt, adding the entries under the `#indicate` header.

+## Alternative varwidth()

+Option `varwidth()` doesn't seem to work with tex output.
+The best alternative so far (and the one implemented) is to use a maximum width.
+Thus, varwidth will take a unit (e.g. "2cm") and if that is too generous, nothing will happen.

 ## Summary

 To recap, these are the steps: